| |

 • How do I deal with an angry student?

-These strategies and tools are helping us build some anger management skills for our kids.
+These strategies and tools have also helped us build anger management skills for our kids.

-2. How angry am I?
-Emotion Charts / Anger Scales for Kids: A 5 Point Scale for Anger
+• How angry am I?
+Emotion Charts / Anger Scales for Kids: A 5-Point Scale for Anger

-• 30 Anger Management Activities to Practice with your Calm Down Cards
+• 30 Anger Management Strategies to Practice with Your Calm Down Cards

 Breathing exercises, “burning energy”, distracting from anger triggers, relaxation, and other techniques